thewatermethod/resume-resume-ooh-la-la/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with 10 years of experience.
-I have worked on many different platforms and parts of web applications.
-I have directed my focus on Javascript and accessibility, but I am proficient in all layers of the stack.
-I am enthusiastic and knowledgeable and looking for a new challenge in a creative and fast-paced environment.
+I'm been a web developer, software engineer, or webmaster for the last decade.
+I've worked in a variety of different industries, including ecommerce, education, and civic technology.
+Over the years, I've developed a passion for accessibility, problem solving, and building high quality user interfaces and web applications.
+I'm always looking for new opportunities to learn and grow as a professional, and make the most positive impact with my work that I possibly can.